juzybits/polymedia-commando/README.md

-  msg-sign            Sign a Sui personal message msg-verify          Verify a Sui personal message signature rand-addr           Generate pseudorandom Sui addresses send-coin           Send a Coin<T> amount to a recipient
+  msg-sign            Sign a Sui personal message msg-verify          Verify a Sui personal message signature rand-addr           Generate pseudorandom Sui addresses send-amount         Send a Coin<T> amount to a recipient send-zero           Create and send coins with 0 balance
 ```